 His scholarly production, which includes over 160 articles in academic journals, as well as many books and book chapters, has been cited more than 13,000 times.
 In addition, he has written three best-selling novels for youngsters explaining the functions of the human body.

-He is a member of the American Academy of Arts and Sciences, the U.S. National Academy of Medicine, and the National Academy of Medicine of Mexico, and is on the board of the United Nations Foundation.
-In 2008, he was a recipient of the Clinton Global Citizen Award for changing “the way practitioners and policy makers across the world think about health.”
+He is a member of the American Academy of Arts and Sciences, the U.S. National Academy of Medicine, and the National Academy of Medicine of Mexico.
+He serves on the boards of the United Nations Foundation and the Robert Wood Johnson Foundation.
+He has received numerous recognitions, including the Clinton Global Citizen Award for changing the way practitioners and policy makers across the world think about health, the Bouchet Medal for Outstanding Leadership presented by Yale University for promoting diversity in graduate education, and the Welch-Rose Award for Distinguished Service from the Association of Schools and Programs of Public Health.